INDEPENDENT AUDITOR'S REPORT

 (x) According to the information and explanations given to us no material fraud by theCompany or on the Company by its officers or employees has been noticed or reported duringthe course of our audit.

-(xi) According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has paid/provided for managerialremuneration in accordance with the requisite approvals mandated by the provisions ofsection 197 read with Schedule V to theAct.
+(xi) According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has provided for managerialremuneration in accordance with the provisions of section 197 read with Schedule V to theAct.

 (xii) In our opinion and according to the information and explanations given to us theCompany is not a nidhi company.
 Accordingly paragraph 3(xii) of the Order is notapplicable.